h2non/nar-installer/README.md

 Useful to provide an easy-to-use one-command installer solution for your applications

-Only works in GNU/Linux, OSX and SunOS.
+Works in GNU/Linux, OSX and SunOS.
 Requires `curl`

 ## Generate binaries